Registrar Home | Registrar Search:

 Credit cannot also be received for 8.01, 8.011, 8.01L, ES.801, ES.8012

 Elementary mechanics, presented in greater depth than in 8.01.
 Newton's laws, concepts of momentum, energy, angular momentum, rigid body motion, and non-inertial systems.
 Uses elementary calculus freely; concurrent registration in a math subject more advanced than 18.01 is recommended.
 In addition to covering the theoretical subject matter, students complete a small experimental project of their own design.
-Freshmen admitted via AP or Math Diagnostic for Physics Placement results.
+First-year students admitted via AP or Math Diagnostic for Physics Placement results.

 L. Necib